nikithajl/sql_review_env/README.md

 This environment is designed to surface realistic agent mistakes, including:

-- Generating syntactically valid SQL that changes the result set.
+- generating syntactically valid SQL that changes the result set
-- Fixing one bug while preserving another.
+- fixing one bug while preserving another
-- Removing obvious vulnerabilities but forgetting required access constraints.
+- removing obvious vulnerabilities but forgetting required access constraints
-- Producing a correct query that is still inefficient.
+- producing a correct query that is still inefficient
-- Adding comments or explanations without actually improving the query plan.
+- adding comments or explanations without actually improving the query plan

 These failure modes matter in real engineering settings, and the benchmark is designed to detect them.